Street Court

-Street Court is a nontraditional court show syndicated for one season by Mt.
+Street Court is an American nontraditional court show syndicated for one season by Mt.
 Pleasant, South Carolina-based Litton Entertainment and hosted by Michael Mazzariello, also referred to as Judge Mazz.
 Unlike other courtroom shows, Street Court travels across the United States and holds court at the scene of the dispute.

 Barter advertising sales were completely handled by NBC Universal Domestic Television Distribution Advertising and Media Sales.

 Production

 Michael Mazzariello had developed the concept and was pointed to a manager through Nancy Grace during a commercial break in her talk show where he was a guest legal expert.
 Two weeks later, they had a demo reel.
 Mazzariello's pitch was "Just imagine a judge show where the judge goes to the location."

 Strand Creative Group signed on to produce the show.
 “Mazz in the Hood” and "Street Justice" were considered as show names.
 Justice was rejected as too "vigilante" and Mazz as too frivolous.
 About September 2009, Strand began filming Street Court.

 Street Court was cleared in 94% of its television markets in the single season produced, and appeared to be well received.
 The show appeared to be popular in larger markets and especially so in New York, where WPIX aired the show in mid-afternoon.
 Nevertheless, Litton choose not to renew Street Court after just one season (citing low ratings in other markets) and replaced the series in most of the markets with Judge Karen's Court, a new standard court room series presided over by Karen Mills-Francis, whose Judge Karen was canceled after one season.